skyhorsetech2/F9P_RAWX_Logger/README.md

 A guide on how to assemble a GNSS PPK RAWX Logger from an [Adafruit Feather M0 Adalogger](https://www.adafruit.com/product/2796) and a [SparkFun GPS-RTK2 Board](https://www.sparkfun.com/products/15136) which incorporates the [u-blox ZED-F9P](https://www.u-blox.com/en/product/zed-f9p-module) dual band (L1 + L2) GNSS receiver.
-In this fork we show how to add an optional LCD screen and/or Bluetooth Module to channel inbound RTCM corrections to the rover ZED-F9P module.
+In this Sky Horse Tech fork we show how to add an optional LCD screen and/or Bluetooth Module to channel inbound RTCM corrections to the rover ZED-F9P module.

 ![RAWX_Logger](https://github.com/PaulZC/F9P_RAWX_Logger/blob/master/img/RAWX_Logger.JPG)